 What is Production Management?

-Production management is the procedure of controlling a company’s operations to provide the services and products it wants to produce.
+Production management is the process of controlling a company’s operations to provide the services and products it wants to produce.
 It comprises organizing, carrying out, and managing processes that transform raw resources into completed products and services.

 The company’s production strategy, which calls for the use of certain technologies and the accomplishment of pre-established goals relating to manufacturing mixes, unit costs, quality, and production capabilities, should be successfully implemented, according to the production management.